 LIAM HALLIGAN is an economist, writer and broadcaster – and also has extensive business experience.
 He is best known for his weekly “Economics Agenda” column in The Sunday Telegraph, which he has written since 2003.
 The column enjoys a large international following and has been recognized with a highly-coveted British Press Award.
 He also writes regularly for The Spectator and The Sun.

 A well-established broadcaster, Liam appears on CNN-Talk at 12 noon GMT each Monday, Wednesday and Friday, talking to a worldwide audience on topics ranging across UK, European and global economics and politics.
-He also appears regularly on flagship BBC programmes such as Question Time, This Week, Any Questions, Newsnight, Daily Politics and Radio 4’s Today programme.
-A former Channel Four News Economics Correspondent, he continues to research, write and present long-form documentaries for Channel Four’s flagship Dispatches strand.
+He also often appears on flagship BBC programmes such as Question Time, This Week, Any Questions, Newsnight, Daily Politics and Radio 4’s Today programme.
+A former Channel Four News Economics Correspondent, Liam continues to research, write and present long-form documentaries for Channel Four’s flagship Dispatches strand.

 His latest book Clean Brexit: How to make a success of leaving the European Union was co-authored with the leading City economist Dr Gerard Lyons and published by Biteback in September 2017.
 Liam is currently writing a book on the UK housing market.

 Liam is Editor-at-Large and a shareholder of BNE-Intellinews , a leading source of English-language business, economics and political news and analysis covering the 30 countries in Central, Eastern and South-Eastern Europe and the Former Soviet Union. www.intellinews.com.
 He writes his “Invisible Hand” column in the monthly BNE magazine.